 Legal Blackjack Casinos Online

 Hundreds of legal blackjack casinos exist on the Internet.
 At last count, 764 different licensed online casinos were listed on a reputable online gambling authority site.
 All of these casinos offer some form of blackjack or another, so you could consider them “blackjack casinos”.
-That’s the subject I want to discuss today.
+Today, we discuss legal real money blackjack online casinos.

-I won’t be giving you recommendations on which legal blackjack casinos to play at.
-You’d be right to suspect my motivations, since a profit motive might be attached to those reviews.
-Instead, I want to discuss what to look for in determining which blackjack casinos should be considered legitimate.
-The subject of licensing and regulation is going to be the centerpiece of this discussion.
-I also want to speak in brief about industry watchdog groups and legit software development companies, too, but the main question is which governments are telling you these websites are legal and therefore legit.
+This guide to legal blackjack won’t be giving you recommendations on which legal blackjack casinos to play at.
+Instead, this article discusses what to look for in determining which blackjack casinos should be considered legitimate.
+The subject of licensing and regulation is going to be the centerpiece of any such discussion.
+This guide also discusses in brief the industry watchdog groups and legit software development companies, too, but the main question is which governments are telling you these websites are legal and therefore legit.